BenjaminYde/TechArt-Guide/guide/color/file_formats.md

 - **Multi-Platform Support**: Widely supported by various operating systems and image editing software, ensuring broad compatibility and ease of use.

-### Advantages of TIFF
+### Disadvantages of TIFF

-- **High Image Quality**: Retains maximum image quality due to support for high bit depths and lossless compression, making it ideal for detailed images and professional work.
+- **Large File Sizes**: Due to high bit depths and lossless compression, TIFF files can be much larger than JPEG or PNG, affecting storage and load times.

-- **Versatility**: Suitable for various applications, including scanning, printing, and professional photography, due to its flexibility in handling different types of data.

-- **Layer Support**: The ability to store multiple layers and pages within a single file facilitates complex editing workflows and document management.

-- **Rich Metadata**: Embedding detailed metadata helps in organizing, managing, and preserving image information, which is essential for professional use.
+- **Limited Web Compatibility**: Not suitable for web use due to size and lack of widespread browser support.
+- **Complexity**: TIFF’s features make it more demanding in terms of file handling and software requirements compared to simpler formats like PNG or JPEG.

+### Comparison with PNG

+While both TIFF and PNG are lossless formats, they cater to different needs:

+- **File Size**: PNG files are generally smaller, suitable for web and digital media, while TIFF is preferred for print-quality, detailed images.
+- **Bit Depth**: TIFF supports higher bit depths (up to 32-bit), making it suitable for HDR and detailed texture work, while PNG maxes out at 16-bit.
+- **Transparency and Layers**: Both support transparency, but TIFF's layering support makes it ideal for complex edits and compositing.
+- **Color Space**: TIFF supports a wider range of color spaces, including CMYK, which is necessary for print, whereas PNG is mainly RGB-focused.

 ## References